boytchev/oops.js/README.md

 * Original rendering: 26802 ms / 10000 frames (373 fps)
 * Merged rendering: 17737 ms / 10000 frames (564 fps)

+Merging the last pass (`OutputPass`) may increase performence further on.

 This is a work in progress.
 Be patient.